Rishav-dev-12/Employee_management_system/README.md

 Contributions are welcome!
 Please submit a pull request or open an issue to discuss any changes.

-## License

-This project is licensed under the MIT License.

-## Acknowledgments

-- Thanks to everyone who has contributed to the development of this project.
 ```

 ### Steps to Customize: